 - The Treaty of Waitangi and Auckland land gifting

 - Life in Tamaki Makaurau pre and post colonisation

 - The Women's Suffragette Movement

-- Local legends including Kate Shepperd, Sir George Grey, and Jean Batten
+Local legends including Kate Shepperd, Sir George Grey, and Lord Bernard Freyberg

 - Auckland's geology and downtown land reclamation

-- Significant civic buildings - the Auckland Art Gallery, Public Library, Aotea Centre and Town Hall.
+Significant civic buildings - the Auckland Art Gallery, the Civic Theatre, Aotea Centre and Town Hall.

-The story telling is formulated specifically for the age group of the students.
+The storytelling is interactive and tailored to the age group of the students.
 Guides present material in a friendly and conversational manner and use a portable speaker for amplification.
 Students are shown images along the tour and a chronological Auckland fact sheet can be provided prior to the trip.

 "The tour was great.
 Really informative and engaging.
 I will bring my new class next year."